 Summary of the Medicaid Buy-In Program

 The MBI-WPD program allows individuals with disabilities to maintain their Medicaid benefits when they work or return to work and their total income would otherwise make them ineligible for Medicaid.
 The MBI-WPD program offers the same Medicaid benefits that are covered through regular community-based Medicaid benefits and community based long term care benefits, but not institutional long-term care services in a skilled nursing facility.
 Individuals who have other health insurance are eligible for the MBI-WPD program, although Medicaid will be the secondary payer.
 Most MBI-WPD recipients must enroll in a managed care plan to receive Medicaid services.

 An individual must be disabled, between the ages of 16 through 64, engaged in work, and meet the MBI-WPD program’s residency, citizenship/immigration status, income and resource guidelines.

 Applicants for the MBI-WPD program may apply at a local community Medicaid office.
-The MBI-WPD application is the DOH-4220, Access NY Health Care, the universal application for Medicaid, Medicare Savings Program, and Child Health Plus.
+The MBI-WPD application is the DOH-4220, Access NY Health Care.

 A determination of eligibility is generally made within 45 days of the date of application when an applicant has certification of disability.
 When an applicant does not have a certification of disability, they can request a disability review by the NYS Disability Review team, which is generally made within 90 days.